MRuberte/ELK-Stack-Project/README.md

 # Hello-World
-Adding documents and files of project
-Repository of ansible scripts, bash scripts and network diagrams
+Adding documents and files of project files such as; ansible scripts, bash scripts and network diagrams